JohnTwenty/Projects/Derelict/Rules/docs/SRD.md

 | marine_claws    | none          |

 The AP costs for shooting a bolter or cannon is 0 when performed immediately following a move or turn action, otherwise it is 1.
 The AP cost for shooting a flamer is 2 AP.
+A shoot action with the flamer can only be taken if the marine player has at least one flamer fuel point remaining, which is decremented with each shot.

 ## Resolving Bolter and Cannon Shots